-These dogs can weigh anywhere from 70 to 150 lbs, making them a genuinely intimidating breed if not trained and socialized at a young age.
-Luckily, these dogs are brilliant and will follow their owner’s commands as long as they are delivered confidently and firmly.
-If you do not deliver your commands with conviction, your Tibetan Mastiff will make decisions based on instinct which can be dangerous.
+These dogs can weigh anywhere from 70 to 150 pounds, making them a genuinely intimidating breed if not trained and socialized at a young age.
+Luckily, these dogs are brilliant and will follow their owner’s commands as long as those directives are delivered confidently and firmly.
+If you do not deliver your commands with conviction, your Tibetan Mastiff will make decisions based on instinct, which can be dangerous!

 Tibetan Mastiff Mention: Mastiff Poodle Mix Guide.